 - It was reasonable for you, under the circumstances, to travel to the place you did for those medical services

 If you traveled at least 40 km (one way) to get medical services, you can claim the cost of public transportation (ex. bus, train, or taxi fare).
 If public transportation isn’t available, you may be able to claim vehicle expenses.

-If you travelled more than 80 km (one way), you can claim vehicle expenses, accommodation, meals and parking expenses.
+If you traveled more than 80 km (one way), you can claim vehicle expenses, accommodation, meals, and parking expenses.

 Whether you traveled more than 40km or 80 km, if a medical practitioner has certified that you can’t travel without help, you may also claim the travel expenses you pay for an attendant.

 How are Vehicle Costs Calculated by the CRA?